golemfactory/golem-docs/src/pages/docs/creators/ray/mainnet.md

 ## Mainnet funds onboarding

-When your cluster yaml sports `network: "polygon"` your `ray up` attempts to run the cluster on the Golem mainnet.

-If you don't have the mainnet funds, it will fail and print a link to our onboarding portal.
+In case you try to start a mainnet cluster without sufficient funds, `ray up` will fail and print a link to our onboarding portal.

 ```bash
 ray up golem-cluster.yaml --yes